sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

 The manifest contains a list of applications that will be deployed to `Cloud Foundry`.
 In this example, there is only one application, `firstapp`, with the following parameters:

-  - **`name`**	- This is the identifier of your application within your organization and your space in `SCP Cloud Foundry`.
+  - **`name`**	- This is the identifier of your application within your organization and your space in `SAP Business Technology Platform Cloud Foundry`.
   - **`memory`** -	The amount of memory allocated for your application.
   - **`random-route`** -	Determines the URLs of your application after deploying it, where it will be publicly reachable.
 Thus it needs to be unique across your `Cloud Foundry` region.
-For now, you can let the Cloud Platform generate a random route for your application by leaving this option unchanged.
+For now, you can let the SAP BTP generate a random route for your application by leaving this option unchanged.
   - **`path`** -	The relative path to the artifact to be deployed.
   - **`buildpack`** -	A `buildpack` is what `Cloud Foundry` uses to build and deploy your application.
 Since this is a Java application, `sap_java_buildpack` is used.
   - **`env`**	- Here you can provide additional application specific environment variables.
 By default, for example, your application is configured to use the `TomeEE` container as its target runtime.